Intersectional approach of everyday geography: Acknowledgments

 \section{Acknowledgments}

-We thank the Mobiliscope team (specifically Aurélie Douet), funders (CNRS, Labex DynamiTe and ANCT) and data provider (Cerema via ADISP).
-We thank also the collective Eighties and members of the DAYCOURSE project for the stimulating exchanges.
+We thank the Mobiliscope team (in particular Aurélie Douet and Guillaume Le Roux), its partners and funders (CNRS, ANCT, Ined and Labex DynamiTe) as well as the French data producers (Cerema and DRIEA) and their main distributor (Progedo-Adisp).
+We thank also members of the collective Eighties for the stimulating exchanges.